9 FAM 602.2

 (b) (U) Have the visa applicant sign Form FD-258, Applicant Fingerprint Card; type in any aliases; and have the person taking the fingerprints sign and date the card;

 (c) (U) Print each finger in the correct sequence (the card indicates right and left hand).
 Using light pressure, roll each finger from nail to nail to ensure legibility.
-If the prints are illegible, the FBI will reject them for processing, causing a delay in the processing of the applicant’s case and unnecessary expense for the Bureau, (see the detailed instructions in the link provided on rolling fingerprints in order to record legible fingerprints);
+If the prints are illegible, the FBI will reject them for processing, causing a delay in the processing of the applicant’s case and unnecessary expense for the Bureau, (see detailed instructions on rolling fingerprints in order to record legible fingerprints at Recording Legible Fingerprints);

 (d) (U) Complete the lower blocks by taking simultaneous impressions as noted on the card.
 (The best impressions are obtained when the applicant’s fingers are clean and dry.); and